G Suite legacy free edition

-Prior to December 6, 2012, Google offered a free edition of Google Apps—also known as the Standard edition—that had a reduced set of business features.
+Prior to December 6, 2012, Google offered a free edition of G Suite—also known as the legacy free edition—that had a reduced set of business features.
 As of December 6, 2012, Google stopped offering the free edition to new customers.

-If you're currently using the legacy free edition of Google Apps but would like additional business features, such as 24/7 support, upgrade to G Suite.
+If you're currently using the legacy free edition of G Suite but would like additional business features, such as 24/7 support, upgrade to another G Suite edition.
 When you upgrade, you can choose your G Suite edition: Basic, Business, or Enterprise.
 Compare G Suite editions

 Try G Suite for free for 14 days.
 Then, set up billing to continue using the additional features.
 Or downgrade back to the legacy free edition.